eddiedunn/gh-pr-manager/README.md

 python main.py
 ```

-## Repository and Branch Workflow
+## Repository and Branch Workflow (Updated)

+1. Launch the app and connect your GitHub account (via OAuth or personal access token).
+2. Select a GitHub organization or your personal account to browse repositories.
-1. Launch the app and select a repository from the list defined in `config.json`.
+3. Search and select a single repository from the list.
-2. The TUI displays the local branches for the chosen repository.
+4. The TUI displays the branches for the selected repository.
-3. Use **Delete Branch** to remove the selected branch.
+5. Use **Delete Branch** to remove the selected branch.
-4. Use **PR/Merge/Delete** to create a pull request, merge it via the GitHub CLI, and delete the branch in one step.
+6. Use **PR/Merge/Delete** to create a pull request, merge it via the GitHub CLI, and delete the branch in one step.
-5. From the repository selection screen you can open **Edit Repositories** to add or remove paths from the configuration.
+7. From the repository selection screen you can change your selected GitHub repository at any time.

 ## Configuration
-Repository paths are stored in `config.json` at the project root.
-Each entry must
+The selected repository is stored in `config.json` at the project root as the canonical GitHub repository name (e.g., `org/repo`).

-be the absolute path to a local Git repository.
-Invalid paths are ignored at
-startup.
-You can edit this file directly or manage the list through the **Edit
-Repositories** view in the TUI.
+- On first launch, you will be prompted to connect your GitHub account.
+- You can update your selected repository at any time via the TUI.
+- The app no longer tracks local repository paths; all actions are performed via the GitHub API and the `gh` CLI.

+### Migration Note
+If you previously used local paths in your config, you will need to re-select your repository using the new GitHub-based flow.
+The old format is no longer supported.